How cartoonists are roasting Ted Cruz’s Texas-to-Cancun getaway

 Cruz returned from Mexico early Thursday as the backlash grew over his getaway, which he admitted was “a mistake.”
 On social media, the politician was soon nicknamed Cancun Cruz and Flyin’ Ted.

 “I thought he couldn’t top what he did on Jan.
-6,” notes the cartoonist, reflecting on the junior Texas senator’s actions on and after the attempted insurrection attempt at the Capitol, “but Cruz is gonna Cruz.”
+6,” notes the cartoonist, reflecting on the junior Texas senator’s actions on and after the attempted insurrection at the Capitol, “but Cruz is gonna Cruz.”

 Whamond, who also draws the syndicated comic “Reality Check,” is fond of combining different events to illuminate a truth.
-“Cruz has echoed Trump’s line about Mexico ‘not sending their best,’ so thought that would work perfectly to show the hypocrisy,” he says.
+“Cruz has echoed Trump’s line about Mexico ‘not sending their best,’ so I thought that would work perfectly to show the hypocrisy,” he says.
 “Plus, I really wanted to draw Ted Cruz poolside.”

 Mike Luckovich of the Atlanta Journal-Constitution also decided to depict Cruz soaking up the rays, while also making excuses.
 In his cartoon, the lounging politician says he is “meeting with the sun to provide relief to Texans.”